sensu/sensu-influxdb-handler/README.md

   sensu-influxdb-handler [flags]

 Flags:
-  -a, --addr string            the address of the influxdb server, should be of the form 'http://host:port', defaults to value of INFLUXDB_ADDR env variable
+  -a, --addr string            the address of the influxdb server, should be of the form 'http://host:port', defaults to 'http://localhost:8086' or value of INFLUXDB_ADDR env variable
   -d, --db-name string         the influxdb to send metrics to -h, --help                   help for sensu-influxdb-handler -i, --insecure-skip-verify   if true, the influx client skips https certificate verification